 A plain-English guide to declaring cryptocurrency as a French tax resident.
-Covers when gains are taxable, the flat rate that applies, which forms to use, what DAC8 means for you this filing season, and the account declaration obligation most people miss entirely.
+Covers the new 31.4% rate, when gains are taxable, which forms to use, what DAC8 means for you this filing season, and the account declaration obligation most people miss entirely.

-This guide covers what you need to declare, when gains are actually taxable, which forms to use, what rate applies, and the separate account declaration that most people don't know exists.
+This guide covers what you need to declare, when gains are actually taxable, which forms to use, the new rate, and the separate account declaration that most people don't know exists.

 For a broader overview of how investment income is treated in France, see our guide to PFU vs Progressive Tax: Which Is Better for Your Investment Income?